SummaryRead the full fact sheet

-Sometimes people will read some information or see something about ASD that makes them think ‘That sounds like me.’
+Sometimes people will read some information or see something about autism that makes them think ‘That sounds like me.’
 They may then choose to talk to a health professional for a diagnosis, or they may not.

 You may choose to seek an autism diagnosis if:

 - you have been diagnosed with a mental health condition or intellectual disability during childhood or adolescence, but think that you may have autism

 - you have struggled with feeling socially isolated and different

 - your child or other family member has been diagnosed with autism and some of the characteristics of autism sound familiar to you.

 If you wish to seek an assessment for autism, you can:

 - talk to a psychologist with experience in the assessment and diagnosis of autism

 - talk to your GP

 - seek a referral to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism in adults from your GP.

 A psychologist or psychiatrist with experience in the assessment and diagnosis of autism will ask you about your childhood, and experiences at school and as an adult.
 They may also do some psychological or psychiatric testing.

-A speech pathologists (also known as a speech therapist) may also be consulted to assess your social communication skills.
+A speech pathologist (also known as a speech therapist) may also be consulted to assess your social communication skills.

 All of this information will be used to help make a diagnosis.